hairyf/genapi/README.md

 API pipeline generator, which is used to convert OpenApi (v2~v3) and other input sources into TS/JS APIs, and currently supports axios templates

-`apipgen` is developed by the pipeline concept and will be used as a general api generation tool in the future, not limited to `swagger/axios`.
+`ApiPipeGen` is developed by the pipeline concept and will be used as a general api generation tool in the future, not limited to `swagger/axios`.

 ```ts
 const process = configs.map(